jkipsang/enforce-s3-policy/README.md

     ]
 }

-Bash Script
+#Bash Script

 The Bash script update-s3-policies.sh automates the process of applying the above policy to a list of S3 buckets.
 It iterates over a predefined list of buckets, updates the policy JSON with the specific bucket name, and applies the policy using the AWS CLI.
 Prerequisites

-    AWS CLI installed and configured with the necessary permissions.
+    AWS CLI is installed and configured with the necessary permissions.
     A list of S3 bucket names.
     The JSON policy template file (enforce-tls-12-requests-only.json).

-Usage
+#Usage

     Clone the repository: